Last updated on August 8, 2020

-What I don’t like about index funds is the use of market-capitalization weighting.
+One thing I don’t like about index funds is that they use market-capitalization weighting.
 This means that the largest companies receive the largest pieces of the pie.

 For example, let’s say you invest $500 into an S&P 500 index fund.
-You might think this would result in investing $1 into each of the 500 companies, right?
+You would think this means investing $1 into each of the 500 companies, right?

-Here are the weightings for the S&P 500 Index Fund from 2018 to give you an idea:
+Here are the weightings for the S&P 500 Index Fund (2018) to give you an idea:

 |Facebook Inc. Class A||FB||1.898974|

 |Johnson & Johnson||JNJ||1.661317|

 |Berkshire Hathaway Inc. Class B||BRK.B||1.549398|

 |Alphabet Inc. Class C||GOOG||1.313764|

 |Wells Fargo & Co.||WFC||1.160224|